-At the time, the landlords of the building were two white women who lived on the top floor in an apartment that was two apartments in one.
+At the time, the landlords of the building were two white women who lived on the top floor in an apartment that were two apartments in one.
 They literally lived on top of their tenants who were becoming increasingly brown and this, apparently, was a problem.
 So, when they met my father, with his light skin, green eyes and straight thick black hair, who spoke of a lovely pregnant wife, they were, of course, delighted to offer an apartment to the happy couple.

 The first week in their new building, my father and mother were in the elevator.
 One of the white lady landlords came on to the elevator and smiled wide at my father.
 She didn’t acknowledge my dark-skinned mother, did not look in her direction.
 White Lady Landlord smiled her white lady smile at my olive-skinned father who she assumed was Italian.

 “Oh, hi!
 How’s the apartment?
 How’s your wife?”

 White Lady landlord’s eyes widened and her smile froze.
 She finally acknowledged my mother, belly full with my brother, brown skin glowing with Africa.
 Her lip curled with a sneer and she scoffed as the elevator door opened.